 With age, childbearing and weight changes, the ligaments which contribute to the youthful shape of the breast tend to stretch and elongate, allowing the breast to droop on the chest wall.
 This is called “breast ptosis” and the surgery is aimed at correcting this.

 If there is enough breast tissue left, then it is possible to reshape it, remove excess skin and produce a higher, firmer breast.
-If there is little breast tissue, an implant can usually be placed during the lift procedure.
+If there is little tissue, a breast lift with an implant can usually be performed in the same procedure.
 A consultation will provide a range of effective options are possible to transform the look of your breasts, regardless of their current state.

 How can this procedure help me?